MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/Update-MgIdentityGovernanceAccessReviewDefinition.md

           - `[StartDate <DateTime?>]`: The date to start applying the recurrence pattern.
 The first occurrence of the meeting may be this date or later, depending on the recurrence pattern of the event.
 Must be the same value as the start property of the recurring event.
 Required.
           - `[Type <String>]`: recurrenceRangeType
       - `[ReminderNotificationsEnabled <Boolean?>]`: Indicates whether reminders are enabled or disabled.
 Default value is false.
-    - `[StageSettings <IMicrosoftGraphAccessReviewStageSettings1[]>]`: Required only for a multi-stage access review to define the stages and their settings.
+    - `[StageSettings <IMicrosoftGraphAccessReviewStageSettings[]>]`: Required only for a multi-stage access review to define the stages and their settings.
 You can break down each review instance into up to three sequential stages, where each stage can have a different set of reviewers, fallback reviewers, and settings.
 Stages will be created sequentially based on the dependsOn property.
 Optional.
 When this property is defined, its settings are used instead of the corresponding settings in the accessReviewScheduleDefinition object and its settings, reviewers, and fallbackReviewers properties.
       - `[DecisionsThatWillMoveToNextStage <String[]>]`: Indicate which decisions will go to the next stage.
 Can be a sub-set of Approve, Deny, Recommendation, or NotReviewed.
 If not provided, all decisions will go to the next stage.
 Optional.
       - `[DependsOn <String[]>]`: Defines the sequential or parallel order of the stages and depends on the stageId.
 Only sequential stages are currently supported.
 For example, if stageId is 2, then dependsOn must be 1.
 If stageId is 1, do not specify dependsOn.
 Required if stageId is not 1.
       - `[DurationInDays <Int32?>]`: The duration of the stage.
 Required.
 NOTE: The cumulative value of this property across all stages  1.
 Will override the instanceDurationInDays setting on the accessReviewScheduleDefinition object.
 2. Cannot exceed the length of one recurrence.
 That is, if the review recurs weekly, the cumulative durationInDays cannot exceed 7.
-      - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: If provided, the fallback reviewers are asked to complete a review if the primary reviewers do not exist.
+      - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: If provided, the fallback reviewers are asked to complete a review if the primary reviewers do not exist.
 For example, if managers are selected as reviewers and a principal under review does not have a manager in Azure AD, the fallback reviewers are asked to review that principal.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition object.
       - `[RecommendationInsightSettings <IMicrosoftGraphAccessReviewRecommendationInsightSetting[]>]`:
       - `[RecommendationLookBackDuration <TimeSpan?>]`: Optional field.
 Indicates the time period of inactivity (with respect to the start date of the review instance) that recommendations will be configured from.
 The recommendation will be to deny if the user is inactive during the look back duration.
 For reviews of groups and Azure AD roles, any duration is accepted.
 For reviews of applications, 30 days is the maximum duration.
 If not specified, the duration is 30 days.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition object.
       - `[RecommendationsEnabled <Boolean?>]`: Indicates whether showing recommendations to reviewers is enabled.
 Required.
 NOTE: The value of this property will override override the corresponding setting on the accessReviewScheduleDefinition object.
-      - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: Defines who the reviewers are.
+      - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: Defines who the reviewers are.
 If none are specified, the review is a self-review (users review their own access).
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
 NOTE: The value of this property will override the corresponding setting on the accessReviewScheduleDefinition.
       - `[StageId <String>]`: Unique identifier of the accessReviewStageSettings.
 The stageId will be used in dependsOn property to indicate the stage relationship.
 Required.
     - `[Status <String>]`: This read-only field specifies the status of an access review.
 The typical states include Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.
   - `[EndDateTime <DateTime?>]`: DateTime when review instance is scheduled to end.The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
   - `[Errors <IMicrosoftGraphAccessReviewError[]>]`: Collection of errors in an access review instance lifecycle.
 Read-only.
     - `[Code <String>]`: The error code.
     - `[Message <String>]`: The error message.
-  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+  - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
 Supports $select.
-  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
+  - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who the reviewers are.
 Supports $select.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
   - `[Scope <IMicrosoftGraphAccessReviewScope>]`: accessReviewScope
-  - `[Stages <IMicrosoftGraphAccessReviewStage1[]>]`: If the instance has multiple stages, this returns the collection of stages.
+  - `[Stages <IMicrosoftGraphAccessReviewStage[]>]`: If the instance has multiple stages, this returns the collection of stages.
 A new stage will only be created when the previous stage ends.
 The existence, number, and settings of stages on a review instance are created based on the accessReviewStageSettings on the parent accessReviewScheduleDefinition.
-    - `[Id <String>]`: The unique idenfier for an entity.
+    - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-    - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem1[]>]`: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
+    - `[Decisions <IMicrosoftGraphAccessReviewInstanceDecisionItem[]>]`: Each user reviewed in an accessReviewStage has a decision item representing if they were approved, denied, or not yet reviewed.
     - `[EndDateTime <DateTime?>]`: DateTime when review stage is scheduled to end.
 The DatetimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 This property is the cumulative total of the durationInDays for all stages.
 Read-only.
-    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
+    - `[FallbackReviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of reviewer scopes is used to define the list of fallback reviewers.
 These fallback reviewers will be notified to take action if no users are found from the list of reviewers specified.
 This could occur when either the group owner is specified as the reviewer but the group owner does not exist, or manager is specified as reviewer but a user's manager does not exist.
-    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope1[]>]`: This collection of access review scopes is used to define who the reviewers are.
+    - `[Reviewers <IMicrosoftGraphAccessReviewReviewerScope[]>]`: This collection of access review scopes is used to define who the reviewers are.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
     - `[StartDateTime <DateTime?>]`: DateTime when review stage is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.
     - `[Status <String>]`: Specifies the status of an accessReviewStage.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $orderby, and $filter (eq only).
 Read-only.
   - `[StartDateTime <DateTime?>]`: DateTime when review instance is scheduled to start.
 May be in the future.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Supports $select.
 Read-only.
   - `[Status <String>]`: Specifies the status of an accessReview.
 Possible values: Initializing, NotStarted, Starting, InProgress, Completing, Completed, AutoReviewing, and AutoReviewed.
 Supports $select, $orderby, and $filter (eq only).
 Read-only.

-REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope1\[]>: This collection of access review scopes is used to define who are the reviewers.
+`REVIEWERS <IMicrosoftGraphAccessReviewReviewerScope[]>`: This collection of access review scopes is used to define who are the reviewers.
 The reviewers property is only updatable if individual users are assigned as reviewers.
 Required on create.
 Supports $select.
 For examples of options for assigning reviewers, see Assign reviewers to your access review definition using the Microsoft Graph API.
 NOTE: The value of this property will be ignored if reviewers are assigned through the stageSettings property.
   - `[Query <String>]`: The query specifying who will be the reviewer.
   - `[QueryRoot <String>]`: In the scenario where reviewers need to be specified dynamically, this property is used to indicate the relative source of the query.
 This property is only required if a relative query, for example, ./manager, is specified.
 Possible value: decisions.
   - `[QueryType <String>]`: The type of query.
 Examples include MicrosoftGraph and ARM.

-SETTINGS `<IMicrosoftGraphAccessReviewScheduleSettings1>`: accessReviewScheduleSettings
+`SETTINGS <IMicrosoftGraphAccessReviewScheduleSettings>`: accessReviewScheduleSettings
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[ApplyActions <IMicrosoftGraphAccessReviewApplyAction[]>]`: Optional field.
 Describes the  actions to take once a review is complete.
 There are two types that are currently supported: removeAccessApplyAction (default) and disableAndDeleteUserApplyAction.
 Field only needs to be specified in the case of disableAndDeleteUserApplyAction.
   - `[AutoApplyDecisionsEnabled <Boolean?>]`: Indicates whether decisions are automatically applied.
 When set to false, an admin must apply the decisions manually once the reviewer completes the access review.
 When set to true, decisions are applied automatically after the access review instance duration ends, whether or not the reviewers have responded.
 Default value is false.
 CAUTION: If both autoApplyDecisionsEnabled and defaultDecisionEnabled are true, all access for the principals to the resource risks being revoked if the reviewers fail to respond.